lawhorkl/WizzyWig/README.md

 This addon is released under the MIT License.
 Feel free to modify and redistribute!

+## 🛠️ Development

+Claude AI **is used** in development but this addon is **primarily written by a human developer**.
+Claude AI assists with:
+- API reference lookups and WoW UI documentation
+- Bug investigation and debugging
+- Code review and architectural discussions (rubber duck debugging)
+- Documentation clarification

+The core logic, design decisions, and implementation are human-authored.

 ## 💖 Credits

 Created by **Kyle Lawhorn**